A-Light-for-Attracting-Attention/Pizzly/README.md

-# :warning: This project is no longer maintained :warning:
+# :warning: This project is set up to discover interest in keeping Pizzly alive :warning:
-Thanks for all of your time and support.
-This project is now publically archived.
-We encourage you to fork the repo and make it your own.
+The original project is now publically archived.
+This fork is made to check if there is interest in further maintenance and development of Pizzly.
+Feel free to create an issue, a PR or reach out any other way.

 ---